vinlin24/cs143-notebooks/05 SQL Wrap-Up.md

 > [!IMPORTANT]
 >
 > If a query is monotonic, it implies that a nested query can actually be unnested. [&mdash;Wikipedia](https://en.wikipedia.org/wiki/Monotonic_query)

-Consider the [nested sub-query earlier we turned into a join](#un-nesting-sub-queries).
-We found that un-nesting the query didn't actually result in an *exactly* equivalent query, and now you know why.

 ### SQL Challenge: People Without Pets (Outer Join Edition)